-The taking of evidence can be ordered by a judge at the request of a party.
-However, judges may also take evidence of their own motion.
+The taking of evidence can be ordered by a court at the request of a party.
+In certain cases, however, courts may also take evidence of their own motion.

 2.2 If the application by a party concerning the taking of evidence is approved, what steps follow?

-The judge informs the designated expert of the nature of the task.
-The parties to the case and any third parties who are required to assist the investigation are summoned by the expert.
+The court informs the designated expert of the nature of the task.
+The parties to the case and any third parties who are required to assist the inquiry are summoned by the expert.
 In accordance with the adversarial principle, evidence must be taken in the presence of the parties.

 2.3 In which cases can the court reject an application by a party to obtain evidence?

-The taking of evidence can be ordered whenever a judge does not have enough information on which to base a decision.
+The taking of evidence can be ordered whenever a court does not have enough information on which to base a decision.